amogus-api/driver-ts/README.md

 speedapi.repr.BigInteger.polyfillMode = "none";
 // OR don't do anything, this is the default value
 ```

+Also install a transport-level library corresponding to your environment:
+  - `npm i @speedapi/node` for Node.JS
+  - more coming...

 # What is SpeedAPI?
 It's a platform-agnostic API and serialization tool specifically geared towards high-throughput realtime applications.
 You can read more about its features [here](https://github.com/speedapi/info)